History

 Current state

-The castle in Kidwelly, although it is in the form of a ruin, is one of the most beautiful and best preserved castles in Wales, with such valuable elements as a powerful southern gate complex, tower with a chapel and a fortifications of the inner ward.
-These elements together with the outer defensive wall and its two towers survived in the best condition.
+Kidwelly Castle is now a ruin, but it is one of the most impressive and best-preserved examples of medieval secular architecture in Wales, surviving without any significant early modern alterations.
+It boasts valuable features such as the south gate complex, the tower with a chapel, and the fortifications of the upper ward with its four corner towers.
+Furthermore, the outer defensive wall has survived almost entirely, on facades of which one can trace the individual stages of the castle’s development from the turn of the 12th and 13th centuries, the late 13th century, and the early 14th century.
+The representative and residential buildings of the upper ward in the eastern part of the courtyard have suffered the most significant deterioration over the centuries, but on the opposite side stands the unique, perfectly preserved 14th-century castle kitchen with its adjacent latrine chamber.
+Among the architectural details, it is worth paying attention to the battlements of the towers and curtains, the numerous loopholes, the Gothic windows of the chapel, and the machicolations of the southern gate.
 The castle is open to visitors from March 1 to June 30, daily from 9.30 to 17.00, from July 1 to August 31 daily from 09:30 to 18:00, from September 1 to October 31 daily from 9.30 to 17.00, and from 1 November to February 28 from Monday to Saturday from 10:00 to 16:00, Sunday from 11:00 to 16:00.

 bibliography: